Skip to main content

 Common mistakes

-• Trying to keep the trail elbow pinned tightly to the body, which can restrict a natural, full backswing turn just as much as letting it fly too far away — the goal is connection, not rigidity.
+• Trying to keep the trail elbow pinned tightly to the body.
+This can restrict a natural, full backswing turn just as much as letting it fly too far away.
+This means the goal is connection, not rigidity.

-• Not checking whether insufficient shoulder turn is the underlying cause — if the torso isn't rotating enough, the arms will often compensate by flying regardless of how much a golfer focuses on the elbow itself.
+• Not checking whether insufficient shoulder turn is the underlying cause.
+This means if the torso isn't rotating enough, the arms will often compensate by flying regardless of how much a golfer focuses on the elbow itself.

-• Ignoring the training-aid feedback (a glove or towel under the arm) because it feels restrictive at first — the awkward feeling during early practice is exactly the connected sensation that needs to become normal.
+• Ignoring the training-aid feedback (a glove or towel under the arm).
+This is because it feels restrictive at first.
+This means the awkward feeling during early practice is exactly the connected sensation that needs to become normal.

 In SwingVantage Motion Lab

-SwingVantage can observe trail-elbow position relative to the torso throughout the backswing from face-on video, providing a confidence-labeled observation about connection and swing-plane steepness that correlates with a flying elbow pattern.
+SwingVantage can observe trail-elbow position relative to the torso throughout the backswing from face-on video.
+This provides a confidence-labeled observation about connection and swing-plane steepness that correlates with a flying elbow pattern.

 Related guides & benchmarks